iamfaisalh/estimate-builder/README.md

 ## Things to note about the project scope and potential future improvements

-This project is very simple and it was only completed for the required specifications.
-It can be improved by diving deeper into the problem and growing it into a larger platform.
+This project is very simple and can be improved by diving deeper into the problem and growing it into a larger platform.
 For example :

 - Adding a user data model (maybe for contractors and customers) and linking it to estimate objects
 - User authentication, signup, login, etc.